Open your heart, wallet on Give Miami Day

 Last year, people opened their hearts and wallets to make "Give Miami Day" a record-breaking success.

-Thousands of people and businesses donated more than $30 million in the annual 24-hour fundraising event which benefits more than 800 local charities, including CBS4's Neighbors for Neighbors.
+Thousands of people and businesses donated more than $30 million in the annual 24-hour fundraising event which benefited more than 800 local charities, including CBS4's Neighbors for Neighbors.

 This year, for the first time, more than 1,000 nonprofits will be participating in Give Miami Day.